Chern--Simons-type $3$-cocycles and $\mathbb{Q}/\mathbb{Z}$-torsion in the third homology of discrete diffeomorphism groups: Applications to the locally smooth cohomology of

-In several places we use a basic lemma \ref{321a} below concerning transfer in group cohomology.
-For the reader's convenience we include a proof.
-Let $\Gamma$ be a group and let $G\subset \Gamma$ be a normal subgroup of finite index $| \Gamma/G| <\infty$.
-Let $A$ be either $\R$ or $\R/\Z$, regarded as a trivial $\Gamma$-module.
+We will use Lemma~\ref{321a} on transfer in group cohomology, and a comparison lemma about the Cheeger--Chern--Simons 3-cocycle several times.
+For completeness, we recall them here.
+Let $\Gamma$ be a group, let $G\subset\Gamma$ be a normal subgroup of finite index, and let $A$ be either $\R$ or $\R/\Z$, regarded as a trivial $\Gamma$-module.